 LUBRICATION SYSTEM. - A gear type oil pump supplies oil under pressure through drilled passageways to the crankshaft main, lower connecting rod bearings, camshaft bearings, timing gears, and valve tappets.
 Whenever the engine is disassembled for service, make sure that all oil passages are clean and unobstructed.
 Thoroughly clean the engine oil pan and the oil pump strainer screen.
 An oil pressure relief valve is adjusted at the factory to give a pressure of 20 to 40 pounds at the governed speed, with the engine oil hot.
-The oil pressure relief adjustment is reached by removing a large hexagon shaped plug in the side of the crankcase close to the fuel pump.
-Oil pressure may be increased by adding plunger washers or reduced by removing plunger washers.
+The oil pressure relief adjustment. is reached large hexagon shaped plug in the side of the crankbv removing a case behind the carburetor.
+Cil pressure may be increased by adding plunger washers or reduced by removing plunger washers.
 Too high or too low pressure may be caused by a sticking plunger.
 Remove the assembly and clean thoroughly.
-Continued low oil pressure usually indicates excessively worn bearings.
+Continued low oil pressure usually indicated excessively worn bearings.